ishijo/Taylor-Swift-Lyrics/README.md

 Hope this helped, have fun!

 ## Acknowledgements:
- This data has been collected frmo Genius through its API
+ This data has been collected from Genius through its API